niveK77pur/BSP6-Microservices/Notes/MS-ResearchQuestions.md

 *__Threats to validity:__ The above discussion and conclusions have been drawn without knowledge on the technologies.
 Merely the researched material presented from the start of this document up until this point were taken into consideration.
 That said, given more expertise on how it works in practice might give a more precise and elaborate answer.*

-# Parallels of GitLab CI/CD to aspects of DevOps and MS
+Parallels of GitLab CI/CD to aspects of DevOps and MS

+# 1 - How can DevOps aspects be implemented using/in GitLab CI/CD?

 Here we will look at what parts of the GitLab tools are related to DevOps and MS aspects&mdash;which were mentioned in the [Research Question][rqdoc] document.

 [rqdoc]: MS-ResearchQuestions

-## Automation
+## Automation (build & deploy)

 As pointed out in the [DevOps section](MS-ResearchQuestions#what-is-the-role-of-ms-in-devops?) of the [research document][rqdoc], automation plays a big role in DevOps and MS. In GitLab we have the ability to create so-called [*pipelines*](GitLab-CICD#what-are-pipelines?) which handle certain tasks automatically.
 A pipeline essentially consists of a collection of jobs which are executed at specified stages of the pipeline.
 Within a job we have&mdash;among many others&mdash;the ability to specify what commands should be run.